 In the late 1970s city officials began working on plans to build a new stadium in Toronto.
-A site west of the CN Tower in downtown Toronto was chosen and groundbreaking ceremonies for the domed stadium were held on October 3, 1986.
+A site west of the CN Tower in downtown Toronto was selected with groundbreaking ceremonies occurring on October 3, 1986.
 The new stadium was not just for the Blue Jays, but a multipurpose venue that could host any event.
-It would also feature a retractable roof and would be home to baseball, football and many other events.
-Naming the stadium was a way the public was able to participate in part of the stadium process by providing suggestions for a name.
-Over 12,879 fans submitted a large variety of suggestions to name the stadium including names such as Alfresco Stadium, Railway Place and the Zipper Dome.
+It would also feature a retractable roof allowing events to occur throughout the year regardless of the season.
+Stadium officials allowed the public to participate in part of the stadium process by providing suggestions for a name.
+Over 12,879 fans submitted a large variety of suggestions to name the stadium including Alfresco Stadium, Railway Place and the Zipper Dome.
 The name chosen for the stadium was announced on May 11, 1987, SkyDome.
 For more than 15 years the stadium was known as SkyDome before being renamed.
 In February 2005, Rogers Communications bought the stadium for $25 million and renamed SkyDome, the Rogers Centre.

-Opening ceremonies at the SkyDome took place on June 3, 1989.
+A grand opening ceremony at the SkyDome occurred on June 3, 1989.
 Over 60,000 people watched the dome open for the first time.
-Two days later the Blue Jays made their debut at the on June 5, 1989 when 51,000 fans filled the stadium.
+Two days later the Blue Jays made their debut on June 5, 1989 when 51,000 fans filled the stadium.
 The retractable roof consists of four independent panels.
 When the roof opens three of the four panels, two barrel shaped and one quarter dome, maneuver where they stack over the fourth panel at the north end of the stadium.
 Weighing over 21 million pounds, it takes 20 minutes for the roof to open or close.
 The Rogers Centre has five levels of seats that extend from right centerfield to homeplate and to left centerfield.
-All of the lower level seats are moveable and can form a football gridiron, as the Jays share the stadium with the Toronto Argonauts (CFL).
-The pitchers mound is raised and lowered hydraulically, when the field is not in the baseball mode.
+All of the lower-level seats are moveable and can form a football gridiron, as the Jays once shared the stadium with the Toronto Argonauts (CFL).
+The pitchers mound is raised and lowered hydraulically when the field is not in the baseball mode.
 Originally the stadium had an Astroturf field but it was replaced with Fieldturf before the 2005 season.

 Rogers Centre Pictures